Least Developed Countries (LDCs)

 I have the honor to deliver this statement on behalf of LDCs.
 This statement supplements the statement made by Bolivia on behalf of the G77 and China.

-On health and population dynamics, the Group of LDCs broadly supports the issues captured in the working document.
-However, the Group would like to make the following comments:
+On appropriate means of implementation, the Group of LDCs would like to make the following proposals:

 I thank you all for your kind attention.